 The privacy screen will therefore be formed along the line you root prune.

 |This is a good example of a |

 underground it was about to

 explode with many shoots the

 next Spring.
 This plant had not produced any above ground growth in three years.
-Upon digging and counting the buds on the rhizome, I estimate that it would have produced over 12 new canes (culms) the next Spring.
+Upon digging and counting the buds on the rhizome, this expansion could have possibly produced 2 new canes (culms) the next Spring.

 |Bamboo makes an ideal garden plant and grows quickly to provide privacy and beauty.
 There are many ways to control bamboo.
 Here, we cover the use of an in ground plastic root barrier.
 Many designers and contractors are nevertheless hesitant to recommend bamboo to clients unless a root barrier is installed.|

 Bamboo is not magical, but persistent and its root system can find ways to grow in unwanted areas.
 Plastic barrier is a more permanent solution and when properly installed will contain around 95% of the growth.

 Installation of a barrier will also accelerate the growth of a bamboo screen.
 New growth will emerge in the desired area.
 Also, the growth will be more dense because of the confinements and stimulate the screening effect.